juniormayhe/Scripts/flutter/macos-catalina.md

+# Prepare flutter dev environment for MacOS

-# Install java in MacOS
+## Install java in MacOS

 When running flutter doctor in MacOS Catalina an error message may appear